#CavsPelicans Game Preview | Cleveland Cavaliers

 Radio: WTAM 1100, 100.7 WMMS, 87.7 La Mega

-Status Update: (Cavs) - Kevin Love (Left Foot Surgery, Out), John Henson (Left Wrist Surgery, Out), JR Smith (Personal, Out), David Nwaba (Left Ankle Sprain, Out), Ante Zizic (Right Knee Soreness, Out), Matthew Dellavedova (Left Foot Sprain, Out), Rodney Hood (Left Achilles Tendon Soreness, Questionable)
+Status Update: (Cavs) - Kevin Love (Left Foot Surgery, Out), John Henson (Left Wrist Surgery, Out), JR Smith (NWT), Rodney Hood (Left Achilles Tendon Soreness, Out), David Nwaba (Left Ankle Sprain, Out), Larry Nance Jr. (Right Knee Injury, TBD)

 *Subject to change.